 In order to ensure awareness of Nashville MTA Title VI policy proposals, MTA will discuss the Title VI changes at a total of two public meetings.
-These meetings will occur in October 2022 to gather information about the proposed Title VI policy.
-These meetings will be held at WeGo Central in Downtown Nashville as well as a virtual option, which is a central location for all parts of the community and provides the easiest and best access for MTA riders.
+These took place in October 2022 to gather information about the proposed Title VI policy.
+These meetings were held at WeGo Central in Downtown Nashville as well as a virtual option, which is a central location for all parts of the community and provides the easiest and best access for MTA riders.
 The Draft Program was released for a 21-day public review and comment period beginning on October 10, 2022 and ending on October 31, 2022.
-The public has been given the opportunity to provide comment via phone, email, and at two public hearings held at WeGo Central.
+The public was given the opportunity to provide comment via phone, email, and at the aforementioned public meetings.
 Public notice was provided on the MTA website, on social media and in two local newspapers, including one Spanish language publication.
-The document is available online and hard copies will be made available at the public hearings.
+The draft document was made available online and hard copies were made available at the public meetings.